Patri Friedman: Personal life

 Patri is the grandson of Nobel Prize-winning economist Milton Friedman and economist Rose Friedman and son of economist and physicist David D. Friedman.
 He has two children by his first wife.
 As of February 10, 2018, he was married to Brit Benjamin with whom he has one child.
 They divorced in 2023.
-Patri and Brit are self-described transhumanists and rationalists, and they have arranged to be cryonically preserved after their legal death.
+Patri and Brit are self-described transhumanists and rationalists, and they have arranged to be cryonically preserved after their death.

+As of May 2026, Patri was dating art critic Victoria Campbell.